Five Steps to Take Before Getting an Auto Loan

-Getting preapproved doesn’t mean you have to commit to the offer, but it is certainly a good idea to bring the offer statement to the dealership.
+Getting preapproved doesn’t mean you have to commit to the offer, but it is certainly a good idea to bring the offering statement to the dealership.

 There you have it!
 While a car is one of the biggest purchase decisions you can make, figuring out the financials for it doesn’t have to be scary.
-Have more questions on the process?
-Reach out to Click here to visit the contact us page for Service Credit Union, recently named a top auto lender in the Northeast by CU Direct!
+Have more questions about the process?
+Contact Service Credit Union, or if you’re ready to get started, apply for your auto loan today!